NikKowPHP/social-brain/chapters/chapter-11.md

 **3. Test (Run a Small Experiment).**
 Do not try to change your entire personality.
 Run a small, low-risk experiment to test your hypothesis.
-*   If you hypothesize that feedback is private, send a private message to one person after the meeting instead of saying it publicly.
+*   If you hypothesize that feedback is private, send a private message to one person after the meetaing instead of saying it publicly.
 Observe the result.

 This loop—Observe, Calibrate, Test—transforms you from a passive participant into an active, intelligent investigator.
 Your brain profile will influence how you run this protocol.
 An **Architect**'s risk is assuming logic is universal; a **Connector** might over-mirror the group and lose their voice; a **Sentinel** may be over-sensitive to threats in a new environment.
 Awareness of your tendency is the first step to adapting skillfully.